Is Adultery Against the Law in Australia?

 What happens if there are children?

-When the parents of a child under the age of 18 separate they both continue to share equal parental responsibility for the child, except when a court decides it is in the best interests of the child to remove parental responsibility from one or both parents.
-Parental responsibility applies regardless of whether the child’s parents were ever in a relationship, married, de facto or otherwise.
+Previously, when the parents of a child under the age of 18 separate they both would continue to share equal parental responsibility for the child, except when a court decided it is in the best interests of the child to remove parental responsibility from one or both parents.

-If you’re separating or getting divorced, it is best to seek some legal advice.
-If there are children under the age of 18 involved, then it is necessary to understand your rights, and the rights of your child or children, who under Australian family law, have a right to enjoy a meaningful relationship with both their parents, and to be protected from harm.
+If you’re separating or going through a divorce, it’s important to seek legal advice, especially if children under 18 are involved.
+Understanding your rights, as well as the rights of your child, is essential.
+Under Australian family law, children have the right to a meaningful relationship with both parents, but also the right to be protected from harm.

 Last updated on